 Meal planning also makes grocery shopping less time-consuming.
 You’ll need to shop less frequently and you won’t have to run to the store to get that one ingredient you forgot or just ran out of.
-I also order pretty much all of our groceries online and have them delivered to my doorstep (we use both Google Shopping Express and Amazon Prime Now).
+I also order pretty much all of our groceries online and just have to pick them up or have them delivered to my doorstep (e.g. with Amazon Prime Now).
 No more trying to buy groceries for the week with a curious, strong-willed toddler who can’t sit still.
 (Bye bye, nightmare).

 Set timers and reminders

 Both are helpful tools to get stuff done, and I wouldn’t be anywhere near as productive or focused without them.
-Here are a few timers and reminders I use throughout the day:
+Here are two I use throughout the day:

-- a 15-minute timer for writing my morning pages, because otherwise I’d easily spend an hour on them instead of writing content that could pay my bills.
+- a 15-minute timer for writing my morning pages, because otherwise, I’d spend an hour on them instead of writing content that could pay my bills.
 You can do the same for activities where you easily lose track of time, such as TV or social media.

 - a reminder to take a few minutes (2-10 minutes) each day to practice mindfulness or meditate.
 The Calm app is my favorite (I love Tamara Levitt‘s voice).

-Whether you want to learn a new skill, write a book, take some time for self-care or spend more quality time with your loved ones, the next time the “I don’t have time” excuse pops up in your head, try some of the things I’ve mentioned above and see that you actually do have some time for the things that truly matter to you.
+Whether you want to learn a new skill, write a book, take some time for self-care or spend more quality time with your loved ones, the next time the “I don’t have time” excuse pops up in your head, try some of the things I’ve mentioned above and see that with a little tweaking you actually do have some time for the things that truly matter to you.

 Do you want to write a book but don’t know where to start?
 I offer one-on-one coaching.
 Learn more.